 STEP 5: Once your application has been finalized, return to the dashboard and click the “details” button next to the application.
 From there you will upload the following documents, please note all documents must be in .pdf format:

-- .a .pdf file of the NCBE application completed online including a bar-coded application number and all attachments that were uploaded to the NCBE, as created in Step 3, above;
+- .a .pdf file of the NCBE application completed and finalized online including a bar-coded application number and all attachments that were uploaded to the NCBE, as created in Step 3, above;

 - for lawyers licensed in any U.S. state, the District of Columbia, or a U.S. territory, certification dated within the last 6 months from the highest court of each state in which you are or have been licensed, indicating (1) that you are admitted to the highest court of the jurisdiction and (2) the standing of your licensed in the jurisdiction (good, inactive, suspended, etc); this may be a single or multiple certificates, depending on the certification process of each state.
 A certificate from the state bar is not sufficient unless the State Bar is the agency charged with maintaining the official admission and disciplinary records.
 If you become licensed in another jurisdiction while your Tennessee application is pending, you must amend your application and provide certification of admission to the highest court and good standing;